usamashabbir123/Online-store/GITLAB_CI_SETUP.md

 # GitLab CI/CD Setup Guide for FashionHub Online Store

-This guide explains how to set up and use the GitLab CI/CD pipeline for your FashionHub project.
+This guide explains how to set up and use the GitLab CI/CD pipeline for building a single combined Docker image for Kubernetes deployment.

 ## 🚀 Pipeline Overview